Bullet with Butterfly Wings: Music video

 Filming for the music video took place in late September 1995 with Samuel Bayer as director.
 The filming location was a quarry located in the Simi Valley hills of California, most likely the mining pits of the Gillibrand Industrial Sands facility, located adjacent to the Big Sky Film Ranch The visual look of the video was inspired by the work of Brazilian photographer Sebastião Salgado on gold mining; in contrast, the band used the video to debut their new glam rock wardrobes - notably, Billy Corgan's black shirt with the word "Zero" written in silver, and silver pants.
 The video also marks the last filmed appearance of Billy Corgan prior to his decision to shave his head.

 When asked why the band chose Bullet for the first video, Corgan responded "the record company did a survey of K-Mart shoppers between 30 and 40 and this is the song they came up with".
-"This is the blue light special", said Chamberlin, though it is likely in the context of the interview that these statements were sarcastic.
+Chamberlin added that "this is the blue light special"; both of these statements were most likely sarcastic.